sahana16081996/drupal-assignment/README.md

 2. Execute ```ddev drush cim``` command. ( Imports the configuration required for our site )

-3. Now For Executing migration run below command
+3. Now to execute migration run the below command

    To check the status of migration